Neuman & Esser: History

-In 1972, Neuman & Esser expanded its facilities to a new factory site in Übach-Palenberg 20 km away from Aachen.
-Providing 250 local employees jobs at the time, NEA provides over 1000 employees jobs worldwide today.
-This change of company headquarters enabled the opportunity to development from an individual company to a group of companies with offices in ten countries.
-The worldwide offices account for 3 holdings in Germany, United States and China, 3 manufacturing factories in Germany, 14 sales and applications centers in over 9 countries, and six compressor service centers in over 5 countries.
-These groups of companies comprise to form the name behind Neuman & Esser Group.
+In 1972, Neuman & Esser expanded its facilities to a new factory site in Übach-Palenberg, 20 km away from Aachen.
+Providing 250 local employee jobs at the time.
+As of 2022, NEA has over 1,000 employees.
+The company became a group of companies with offices in ten countries.
+The worldwide offices account for three holdings in Germany, the United States and China; three manufacturing factories in Germany, 14 sales and applications centers in over nine countries, and six compressor service centers in over five countries.
+These groups of companies comprise the name behind Neuman & Esser Group.

 Controversy

 In 2017, NEUMAN & ESSER faced strong public criticism after an executive employee reported a Scottish man to the Dubai authorities for accidentally touching his hip in a crowded Dubai bar.
 The employee later retracted the accusation; however, NEA released a statement supporting the case against the Scotsman, who was subsequently sentenced to three months in prison.
-One day after the Scottish man was sentenced, it was announced, that Dubai's ruler, Sheikh Mohammed bin Rashid al-Maktoum, ordered Harron to be released.
+One day after the Scottish man was sentenced, it was announced that Dubai's ruler, Sheikh Mohammed bin Rashid al-Maktoum, ordered Harron to be released.

 Divisions

-NEUMAN & ESSER GROUP includes divisions in sales and application centers for reciprocating compressors and grinding and classifying systems, compressor aftermarket spare parts and repairs service centers, as well as its holdings.
+NEUMAN & ESSER GROUP includes divisions in sales and application centers for reciprocating compressors and grinding and classifying systems, compressor aftermarket spare parts and repair service centers, as well as its holdings.

 Reciprocating compressors

 Reciprocating compressors, also called piston compressors, from NEA compress air and technical gases.
 Oil-free and lubricated reciprocating compressors are produced in Leipzig.
-The larger compressors are manufactured in Übach-Palenberg and smaller sizes are built in Wurzen.
+The larger compressors are manufactured in Übach-Palenberg, and the smaller ones are built in Wurzen.
 The core competence in the production of compressors has also been expanded through the acquisition of Stasskol, a manufacturer of piston rings and sealing systems.

-Grinding and Classifying Systems
+Grinding and classifying systems

 NEUMAN & ESSER has built grinding systems since 1930.
-The first product was the pendulum roller mill, which dominated the market for a long time with its particularly robust design.
-In 1994, NEA introduced its own impact classifier mill to the market and in 1998, the company received the patent.
+The first product was the pendulum roller mill.
+In 1994, NEA introduced its own impact classifier mill to the market, and in 1998, the company received the patent.
 NEA mills are used for applications within the ceramic and chemical industries, including pigment production and processing technologies.
 In recent years, the areas of powder coating production, confectionery and the food industries have followed.